djplaner/blog/docs/2017/02/10/the-pebkac-problem-of-ict-support-and-training/index.md

 ---
+categories:
+- bad
+- eei
+date: 2017-02-10 14:24:54+10:00
+next:
+  text: Am I (or my team) ready to apply for an AAUT?
+  url: /blog2/2017/02/16/am-i-or-my-team-ready-to-apply-for-an-aaut/
+previous:
+  text: Exploring course site resource usage using MAV
+  url: /blog2/2017/01/25/exploring-course-resource-usage-using-mav/
+tags:
+- nodt
 title: The PEBKAC problems of digital L&T and how to solve it?
-date: 2017-02-10 14:24:54+10:00
-categories: ['bad', 'eei']
-tags: ['nodt']
 type: post
 template: blog-post.html
 comments: